poviolabs/PovioKitAuth/README.md

 ## License

-PovioKit is available under the MIT license.
+PovioKitAuth is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.